The first thing you should do is call us, the Fitzpatrick Firm, at and explain…

 Personal injury cases are often settled out of court.
 For instance, if your case is not severe enough to drag on for several years, it's possible that you may be able to settle outside of court.
 If this is the case, then you are required to get the settlement done within the time limit set for your state or locality before taking any action against a third party.

-In general, you have a two-year timeframe from the date of accident or injury to sue for your personal injury damages.
-Therefore, if you have filed a claim with the court and settled out of court within the first year, then this may make it impossible for you to file another lawsuit if something goes wrong – for instance: you get more injured than you were at the time of your settlement.
+In general, you have a two-year timeframe from the date of the accident or injury to sue for your personal injury damages.
+Therefore, if you have filed a claim with the court and settled out of court within the first year, then this may make it impossible for you to file another lawsuit if something goes wrong - for instance: you get more injured than you were at the time of your settlement.

 But don't worry, it is also possible for you to file another lawsuit outside of the 2-year deadline if you are unable to settle within that time frame.
 As long as the new lawsuit comes less than 2 years after the date of injury this would be considered fair game - the reason being that it generally takes time for a person to realize the full extent of his or her injuries.